p-georgiadis/OCI-Terraform-IaC/TERRAFORM_REMOTE_STATE_SETUP.md

 # Terraform Remote State Setup Guide
 ## OCI Object Storage Backend Configuration

-**Last Updated:** 2025-10-30
+**Last Updated:** 2025-10-31
-**Author:** Panagiotis 'Pano' Georgiadis **Environment:** OCI-Hanover Production Infrastructure
+**Author:** Panagiotis 'Pano' Georgiadis **Environment:** Generic - Applicable to any OCI Tenancy

 ---

 ## Executive Summary

-This guide provides comprehensive instructions for migrating Terraform state management from local storage to OCI Object Storage as a remote backend, **using the correct architectural pattern to avoid the bootstrap problem**.
+This guide provides comprehensive instructions for setting up Terraform state management in OCI Object Storage using **OCI's native backend**, which is the recommended approach by Oracle.

 **Target State:**
 - **New deployment** - No existing local state file
 - Remote state storage in OCI Object Storage at tenancy level
 - Clean start with remote backend from day one
-- Terraform version: 1.13.3+
+- Terraform version: 1.12.0+
+- **Native OCI backend** - uses your existing OCI CLI configuration

 **Benefits of Remote State:**
 - Centralized state storage with team collaboration support